 Generally speaking, investing in yourself is the best thing you can do.
 Anything that improves your own talents; nobody can tax it or take it away from you.
 They can run up huge deficits and the dollar can become worth far less.
 You can have all kinds of things happen.
 But if you’ve got talent yourself, and you’ve maximized your talent, you’ve got a tremendous asset that can return ten-fold.

-Never underestimate the power of groups, and never give up just because you don't have the right network, YET.
-Some of us are born into certain networks, or we acquire them by school, work, or social association.
+Don't get discouraged if you don't have the right network, YET.
+Some of us are born into great networks.
+Some of us acquire them through school, work, or social association.
 Most of us have to artfully assemble the right people to help us reach our goals.